haskellfoundation/haskellfoundation.github.io/events/2026-haskell-implementors-workshop.markdown

 All talks and presentations will be held in an air-conditioned classroom that will be configured conference-style, which means that most seats won't have a table or desk attached.
 During the event, we'll let you know which additional spaces are good for compiler hacking.
 We will post the exact room number when that becomes available.

 ### Program

+The exact program will follow at a later date.

 <!--
 <table>